Evidence Level

 46 GAD patients.
 8-week intervention.

-PRIMARY ENDPOINT NEGATIVE: L-theanine did NOT significantly improve HAM-A anxiety scores vs placebo.
+Primary endpoint negative: L-theanine did not significantly improve HAM-A anxiety scores vs placebo.
 Modest improvements in sleep variables.
 Important honest finding — L-theanine has not held up in rigorous clinical anxiety populations as marketing might suggest.
 Effects in healthy individuals under acute stress are more replicable than in clinical anxiety disorders.

 2